datarefuge/workflow/harvesting.md

 # HARVESTING

-Check out a URL on a google sheet
+**Check out a URL**

+**THIS WOULD BE A GREAT PLACE FOR SOMEONE TO PROVIDE LINKS AND INFO TO THE VARIOUS REPOS AND DOCS ALL OVER THAT DESCRIBE THIS PROCESS.
+I FEEL LIKE I'VE LOST TRACK**

+* get the data
-Link identification - method of identification
+ * Link identification - method of identification

-List of URLS
+ * List of URLS

-WGet loop —> consumes list with 4 second delay between each download so we don't get kicked out  —> data directory
+ * WGet loop —> consumes list with 4 second delay between each download so we don't get kicked out  —> data directory

-Write metadata.
-Json with as much info as possible
+* Write metadata.
+Json with as much info as possible. **ANOTER PLACE THAT COULD USE MORE INFO**

-Package as [uuid.zip] and [uuid.json]
+* Package as [uuid.zip] and [uuid.json]

-Mark as Harvested google sheet
+* **Upload to staging area (needs more info from b5, or link to someone who can give you an invite in)**
+* **Check in data to signal to baggers that the data is there**